-Here are twenty four short scenes for two that are designed to be interpreted in a myriad of ways.
+Here are twenty four open scenes for acting practice.
+Scenes are for two actors, and are designed to be interpreted in a myriad of ways.
 24 pages.
 Ages 10 and up.

 Open scenes are ambiguous scenes for two people with little content.
 Here are TWENTY-FOUR printable scenes to teach the concepts of subtext, objectives, obstacles and tactics.
 Open scenes are performed in pairs, which means that this tutorial has enough scenes for 48 students without repeating.
 Includes instructions, discussion questions, subtext suggestions and more!